Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 - Marketers who need transcribers to work on focus groups and product-testing results

-The transcription field has different areas in which you can specialize.
+The transcription field has different industries in which you can specialize.
 Shall we look at them?

 General transcriptionists provide their services in almost all industries (except in the medical and legal fields).
 Allow me to elaborate on that:

-A general transcriptionist can work on various video or audio recordings, such as interviews, speeches, focus groups, business meetings, podcast interviews, etc.
+A generalist professional transcriber can work with various video and voice recordings, such as interviews, speeches, focus groups, business meetings, and podcast interviews.

 Additionally, general transcribers can book real-time captioning/closed captioning gigs and television broadcasting jobs.